John Swagert, M.D.

-I have been with Mountain Park for 7 years.
+I have been with Mountain Park since 2008.
 What attracted me to the organization was its willingness to take risks.
 I believe it’s so important to build relationships.
 If you can go out and meet people and get to know them on a personal level, you can help them and they can help you.
 Over time, these relationships blossom and you become so much more aware of what is happening all around you.
 I would love to see this organization grow to serve more people, while continuing to maintain the feel that makes Mountain Park unique.

 Over the years that I have been here I have had some memorable moments.
 One of my favorite days was when we went to David Crockett Elementary School and asked the students to vote on the Gateway playground equipment.
 It was great seeing kids take part in something that would be a part of their new community health center.